Sublimation of Snow (SOS) Project

 A Unique Partnership of Scientists, Funders, and Acronyms

-The collection of field data and the concurrent discovery process will be documented throughout the SOS project and used to generate written materials, videos, and other outreach products to facilitate discussion with stakeholders, educate students in the sciences, and enrich cross-discipline dialogue.
+The collection of field data and the concurrent discovery process is being documented and used to generate written materials, a course website, videos, frequently asked questions, and other outreach products to facilitate discussions with resource managers, educate students in the sciences, and enrich cross-discipline dialogue.

 By collecting targeted measurements of blowing snow conditions, this project will also provide new insights into which processes are most important for understanding snow sublimation and help support research on hydrologic systems needed to model and prepare for future droughts.